-- 4.11.1 A National Air Rifle Championship shall be conducted annually within the first three months of the calendar year, on a shoulder-to-shoulder basis. - 4.11.2 TSNZ Medals shall be awarded by TSNZ for the New Zealand Championship events at the National Air Rifle Championships according to the TSNZ Trophy Steward Guidelines. - 4.11.3 Certificates shall be awarded by TSNZ to three placings in all TSNZ Graded events, provided each recipient has completed the course of fire. - 4.11.4 TSNZ medals and certificates shall not be awarded where the competition is uncontested (i.e. where there is only one entrant).
+- 4.11.4 TSNZ Medals shall be awarded by TSNZ for the New Zealand Championship events at the National Air Rifle Championships according to the TSNZ Trophy Steward Guidelines. - 4.11.5 Certificates shall be awarded by TSNZ to three placings in all TSNZ Graded events, provided each recipient has completed the course of fire. - 4.11.6 TSNZ medals and certificates shall not be awarded where the competition is uncontested (i.e. where there is only one entrant).